 Projects

 Projects are the unit of environment isolation.
-A typical setup has one organization per company and multiple projects inside it (for example dev, staging, prod), each with its own API keys, connected accounts, and audit log.
+A typical setup has one account per company and multiple projects inside it (for example dev, staging, prod), each with its own API keys, connected accounts, and audit log.

 Why projects